Five Things to Know About Alzheimer’s Disease

 Thousands of people with Alzheimer's disease, mild cognitive impairment, and even cognitively normal individuals have enrolled in these trials.
 Recent advances in our understanding of this devastating disease would have been impossible without their gracious dedication.
 If you’re interested, please get involved!

 For more information, visit the Alzheimer's Disease and Memory Disorders Center website.

 Jonathan Drake, MD

-Dr. Jonathan Drake is a neurology fellow in the Alzheimer’s Disease and Memory Disorders Center at Rhode Island Hospital specializing in aging and dementia.
+Dr. Jonathan Drake is associate director of the Alzheimer’s Disease and Memory Disorders Center at Rhode Island Hospital specializing in aging and dementia.
 His clinical and research interests are in the early detection and prevention of Alzheimer’s disease and other forms of dementia.